touzet/pampa/README.md

  - biopython (https://biopython.org/): `pip install biopython`
  - pyteomics (https://pypi.org/project/pyteomics/): `pip install pyteomics`

-PAMPA LIGHT (see below) requires no external dependencies.
+PAMPA LIGHT requires no external dependencies.

 ## How to use the program ?

-PAMPA is a collection of scripts designed to efficiently manage a wide range of tasks related to handling ZooMS data.
-There are three main scripts:
-  - pampa_light, for fast and easy species identification from mass spectra,
-  - pampa_classification, that is also dedicated to taxonomic assignment and provides a full range of advanced options,
-  - pampa_craft, that allows you to build custom set of marker peptides.

-We recommend starting by reviewing the General formats and definitions section , as it covers fundamental concepts shared across all scripts, such as peptide tables, format of mass spectra, error margin, handling PTMs, format of output files, etc. Afterwards, you may refer to the comprehensive documentation of [PAMPA LIGHT],([PAMPA CLASSIFY](#PAMPA-CLASSIFY) and [PAMPA CRAFT](#PAMPA-CRAFT)) for more in-depth details.
+We recommend starting by reviewing the General formats and definitions section, as it covers fundamental concepts shared across all scripts, such as peptide tables, format of mass spectra, error margin, handling PTMs, format of output files, etc. Afterwards, you may refer to the comprehensive documentation of [PAMPA LIGHT](#PAMPA-LIGHT), [PAMPA CLASSIFY](#PAMPA-CLASSIFY) and [PAMPA CRAFT](#PAMPA-CRAFT)) for more in-depth details.

 ## General formats and definitions